Designed by doctors, shaped by you

 These severe adverse effects of weight loss diabetes drugs are uncommon, but they’re important to keep in mind.

 These diabetes drugs all require a prescription.
-You can meet with a licensed healthcare provider in person or on certain telehealth platforms to get a prescription.
-This will likely entail an exam, a medical evaluation, and a review of your personal medical history.
+You can meet with a licensed healthcare provider in person or through certain telehealth platforms to get a prescription.
+This will likely entail a medical evaluation and a review of your personal medical history.

-Although getting GLP-1s and metformin for weight loss varies by provider, they’ll typically ask you some questions and calculate your BMI.
+Although getting GLP-1s and metformin for weight loss varies by provider, they’ll typically ask you a handful of questions and calculate your BMI.
 Body mass index is based on your height and weight.
 It can provide a basic idea of body fat composition.

 How to Get Diabetes Medications for Weight Loss Through Hers

-If you're exploring GLP-1s or oral medications like metformin for weight loss, Hers offers access to a wide range of treatment options prescribed by licensed providers, and our platform makes it easy to get started.
+If you’re exploring GLP-1s or oral medications like metformin for weight loss, Hers offers access to a wide range of treatment options prescribed by licensed providers.

 GLP-1s available through Hers include: